This post may contain affiliate links. Please read our disclosure policy.

 - Fresh thyme (for serving)

 - ½ teaspoon smoked paprika

-- While the sweet potatoes are cooking, make the smoky pecans.
-Melt the 1 tablespoon of ghee or butter in a small pan and add the smoked paprika, sea salt, black pepper, and cayenne.
-If using olive oil, mix the oil and spices in a small bowl.
-Add the pecans and toss to coat.
-Transfer the pecans to a small baking dish and toast in the oven for 5-6 minutes, or until fragrant and starting to brown.1 tablespoon ghee, butter, or olive oil, ½ teaspoon smoked paprika, 1 cup pecans, ¼ teaspoon each: sea salt, black pepper, and cayenne
+- While the sweet potatoes are boiling, make the smoky pecans.
+Melt the 1 tablespoon of butter in a small pan over medium heat.
+Mix in the pecans, smoked paprika, sea salt, black pepper, and cayenne and then let them toast, stirring occasionally, for 3-4 minutes, until they are fragrant.1 tablespoon butter, ½ teaspoon smoked paprika, 1 cup pecans, ¼ teaspoon EACH: sea salt, black pepper, and cayenne

 - While the pecans are toasting, make the herb and garlic butter.
-Melt the ghee or butter in the same pan you used for the pecans.
-Add the garlic, thyme, rosemary, sea salt, black pepper, and cayenne and let the garlic cook for 1 minute.6 tablespoons ghee, butter, or olive oil (see notes), 2 cloves garlic, ½ teaspoon each: dried thyme and rosemary, ¼ teaspoon each: sea salt, black pepper, and cayenne
+Melt butter in a small pan and add the garlic, Italian seasoning, cayenne, salt, and pepper and let the garlic cook for 1 minute.½ cup butter, 2 cloves garlic, 1 teaspoon Italian seasoning, ¼ teaspoon EACH: cayenne, salt, and pepper

 - Carefully smash the sweet potatoes using a fork.
-I find it works best to stab the centers a few times then use the fork to push the sweet potatoes down around the edges of the circles.
-Optional step: sprinkle the tops of the sweet potatoes with a little extra salt and smoked paprika.
-Drizzle the herb and garlic butter over the sweet potatoes and roast in the oven for 20 minutes.
-I like to turn the oven to broil for the last 5 minutes to get the tops extra crispy.
+It works best to stab the centers a few times and then use the fork to push the sweet potatoes down around the edges of the circles.
+Drizzle the herb and garlic butter over the sweet potatoes.